 We are using an image that is downloaded from the free options of freepik.com.
 There are a lot more options and variations that you can choose from there.
-However, this is for the learning purpose only, and if you need to do this on your images, no need to look for an image anywhere else.
-We are giving you the solution of hair color correction at home without using colors on your hair physically.
+However, this is for learning purposes only, and if you need to do this on your images, no need to look for an image anywhere else.
+We are giving you the solution for hair color correction at home without using colors on your hair physically.

 Image Source: freepik.com

 Here, In this article, we’ll colorize her hair that suits her better and make it editable so that we can modify that later.
 But, you have complete choice over the color and intensity of the color you use with your image.
 When we’re done, the visual impression will be quite fascinating and appealing you will be amazed.

 We’ll see how simple it is to change the color back to something completely different at the end of the tutorial.
 Well, in physical form, color correction hairdressers can do tremendous toning to your hair in real.

 Hair Color Correction in Photoshop is a tactical enhancement and logically there will be several steps to get the best form.
 However, once you are done with the whole operation, you can apply the same for any photo by changing the mask show/hide option and making remarkable changes to them.
 So, let’s jump into the matter and learn them step by step.